yazzam/Teads_development_test_younes_azzam/README.md

 # Teads development test

 ## Use case
-This java application calculate the winner of a second-price, sealed-bid auction lets assume
+This java application calculate the winner of a second-price, sealed-bid auction.

+lets assume

 An object is for sale with a reserve price.

 We have several potential buyers, each one being able to place one or more bids.

 The buyer winning the auction is the one with the highest bid above or equal to the reserve price.

 The winning price is the highest bid price from a non-winning buyer above the reserve price (or the reserve price if none applies)

 ### Example
 Consider 5 potential buyers (A, B, C, D, E) who compete to acquire an object with a reserve price set at 100 euros, bidding as follows: